markaguiar/markaguiar.github.io/CV/index.md

 ## Working Papers

-- Aguiar, Mark, Manuel Amador and Cristina Arellano (2023): "Pareto Improving Fiscal and Monetary Policies"
+- Aguiar, Mark, Manuel Amador and Cristina Arellano (2023): "Pareto Improving Fiscal and Monetary Policies: Samuelson in the New Keynesian Model"

 - Aguiar, Mark, Manuel Amador and Ricardo Alves Monteiro (2021): "Sovereign Debt Crises and Floating-Rate Bonds"